wp-plugins/codepress-admin-columns/readme.txt

 * page order
 * slug
 * page template
+* custom fields

+= User Columns =

+You can also change the User Columns.
+I have added a few additional custom columns:

+* User ID
+* First name
+* Last name
+* Url
+* Register date

 I will be adding more in coming releases.
-You can leave any <a href='http://www.codepress.nl/plugins/codepress-admin-columns/#feedback'>requests or feedback</a>.
+You can leave any <a href='http://www.codepress.nl/plugins/codepress-admin-columns#feedback'>requests or feedback</a>.

 **Related Links:**